hondanho/crawle-trix/docs/docs/user-guide/index.md

 - To crawl into a new directory, specify a different name for the `--collection` param.
 If omitted, a new collection directory based on current time will be created.
 Adding the `--overwrite` flag will delete the collection directory at the start of the crawl, if it exists.

-Browsertrix Crawler includes a number of additional command-line options, explained in detail throughout this User Guide.
+Crawlertrix includes a number of additional command-line options, explained in detail throughout this User Guide.

 ## Published Releases / Production Use

-When using Browsertrix Crawler in production, it is recommended to use a specific, published version of the image, eg. `webrecorder/browsertrix-crawler:[VERSION]` instead of `webrecorder/browsertrix-crawler` where `[VERSION]` corresponds to one of the published release tag.
+When using Crawlertrix in production, it is recommended to use a specific, published version of the image, eg. `webrecorder/crawlertrix:[VERSION]` instead of `webrecorder/crawlertrix` where `[VERSION]` corresponds to one of the published release tag.

-All released Docker Images are available from [Docker Hub, listed by release tag here](https://hub.docker.com/r/webrecorder/browsertrix-crawler/tags?page=1&ordering=last_updated).
+All released Docker Images are available from [Docker Hub, listed by release tag here](https://hub.docker.com/r/webrecorder/crawlertrix/tags?page=1&ordering=last_updated).

-Details for each corresponding release tag are also available on GitHub under [Releases](https://github.com/webrecorder/browsertrix-crawler/releases).
+Details for each corresponding release tag are also available on GitHub under [Releases](https://github.com/webrecorder/crawlertrix/releases).